rosscg/twitter-maillist/readme.md

 If a new user joins the list: simply halt the service (`ctrl-c`) and repeat the steps to add them to the credentials file.
 If accounts have since been set to protected, they'll need to individually authorise the follow requests.

+# Facebook Groups via Email
+This script watches a facebook group for new posts and sends them as an email to registered addresses.
+Work in progress: see comments in script for usage.